tpm2-software/tpm2-tools/man/tpm2_pcrevent.1.md

 hashing algorithms that the TPM supports.

-Optionally, if a PCR index is specified, it extends that PCR for all supported algorithms with the hash digest.
-In either case, it outputs to stdout the hash algorithm used and the digest value, one per line:
+Optionally, if a PCR index is specified, it extends that PCR for all supported algorithms with the hash digest. _FILE_ and _PCR\_INDEX\_ arguments don't need to come in any particular order.

+In either case, it
+outputs to stdout the hash algorithm used and the digest value, one per line: